ParkerMiddleton/Multiplayer-Snake-Game/SnakeGame/README.txt

 ## Special Feature

-A unique feature of this SnakeGame application is its laser theme.
-Rather than trailing through grass, the snake goes on adventures through Laser-Land, eating powerup blobs to grow in size and avoiding neon colored tiles.
+A unique feature of this SnakeGame application is its laser/neon theme.
+Rather than trailing through grass, the snake goes on adventures through neon terrain, eating powerup blobs to grow in size and avoiding neon colored tiles.
 The snakes are also assigned a random and unique color theme and users can customize their snakes name.

 ## General Usage and Help Resources